 Lawrence started his career at the Dinosaur Bar-B-Que restaurant in Syracuse, working for his parents who are part owners.
 This experience took him from working almost every position in the restaurant to getting hands-on experience with a private equity deal in 2008.
 US Beverage Net is a company Lawrence has participated in developing as well.
 This company holds the patents on a hospitality and supply chain tool that measures the amount of draught beer flow in real-time over the Internet with a point of sale systems.

-Lawrence currently splits his time between his home in Syracuse and home in Santa Monica Calabasas, CA with his wife Amanda and their daughter.
-Amanda Lawrence is also a 2014 graduate of the Syracuse University College of Law and is an Associate with Archer Norris in CA. In his free time, Lawrence enjoys using his pilot’s license and watching any sport related to Syracuse.
+Lawrence currently splits his time between his home in Syracuse and home in Calabasas, CA with his wife Amanda and their daughter.
+Amanda Lawrence is also a 2014 graduate of the Syracuse University College of Law.
+In his free time, Lawrence enjoys using his pilot’s license and watching any sport related to Syracuse.